OCHA-DAP/hrp-projects/README.md

 Generate HRP project datasets
 =============================

-Script to generate HDX datasets for Humanitarian Response Plan project lists.
+Generate HDX datasets for Humanitarian Response Plan project lists.

-These script will scan plans from HPC.tools and pick all the ones that are associated with the Humanitarian Programme Cycle and effective five or fewer years ago.
+These scripts will scan plans from HPC.tools and pick all the ones that are associated with the Humanitarian Programme Cycle and effective five or fewer years ago.
 They save that information to a JSON file that can be provided as input to a second script that updates or creates datasets on HDX, with Quick Charts.

 # Usage